heistp/l4s-tests/README.tpl.md

-To avoid this problem, the replay window should be sufficiently large to at least allow for the number of packets that can arrive during the maximum difference between the sojourn times for C and L. Assuming that the sojourn time through L can sometimes be close to 0, the peak sojourn time through C is what's most significant.
+To avoid this problem, the replay window should be sufficiently large to at least allow for the number of packets that can arrive during the maximum difference between the sojourn times for C and L. Assuming that the sojourn time through L can sometimes be close to 0, the peak sojourn time through C becomes the most significant quantity.
 Under some network conditions (e.g. lower bandwidths or higher loads), peak C sojourn times can increase to 50ms or higher.
 As an example, to account for 100ms peak sojourn times in a 20Mbps link, a value of at least 166 packets could be used (20,000,000 / 8 / 1500 / (1000 / 100)).
 Note that some tunnels may only be configured with replay window sizes that are a power of 2.

 Modern Linux kernels have a default maximum replay window size of 4096 (\`XFRMA_REPLAY_ESN_MAX\` in